WokLibCodeClub/LetterA/Step2-move_letter/README.md

 The easiest way to have coordinates which can be changed is to use variables for the x and y coordinates.
 You can give these any name, but here we will call them x and y.

 To make variables you need to have statements like x = 0, or y = 100 in the part of the code below the WIDTH and HEIGHT statements.
-These statements will both create the variables, and give them initial values.
-Because the values are numbers, Python understands that these new variables will be numerical variables.
+These statements will both create the variables x and y, and give them initial values.
+Because the values we are giving the new variables are numbers, Python understands that these new variables will be numerical variables.

 This code will create new variables and give them initial values which represent the centre of the window:
 ```